 Sexual health records

 We understand that you may be concerned about your sexual health information being shared.
 Knowing your sexual health information may help your clinician to offer you appropriate care where the information is relevant to the care.
 Staff of the sexual health clinic will be able to provide you with further information about how your sexual health record is handled.

 Sharing your sexual health information

 In addition to the occasions when we need to use or disclose some of your information, we are obliged by law to notify some positive test results to the Communicable Diseases Unit of the Department of Health.
 These records are kept securely and only authorised staff have access.
-If you have elected to opt-off, a positive test result is still notified, but no personal identifying information is provided.

 Sexual health tests